Historical picture

 2. Absorbents which lack activators

 Lithium hydroxide lime (LitholymeTM, Allied Healthcare Products, Inc.) is an effective carbon dioxide absorbent, and is free of the strong bases (NaOH, KOH).
-Litholyme contains: LiCl as the catalyst to accelerate the formation of CaCO3; ethyl violet as the indicator; and does not contain KOH or NaOH.
-The CO2 absorbing capacity is similar to Sodasorb and more than Amsorb (Dahms et al. 2010, ASA Abstract A717).
-Litholyme does not produce Compound A or carbon monoxide from breakdown of any anesthetic agent under any circumstances, even when it is desiccated (Dahms et al 2010, ASA Abstract A718).
+Litholyme contains: LiCl as the catalyst; ethyl violet as the indicator; and does not contain KOH or NaOH.
+The CO2 absorbing capacity is similar to Sodasorb and more than Amsorb (see footnote 3).
+Litholyme does not produce Compound A or carbon monoxide from breakdown of any anesthetic agent under any circumstances even when it is desiccated (see footnote 4).
 Data supplied by the manufacturer shows that Litholyme:

 Spiralith has lithium hydroxide (rather than calcium hydroxide) as its main constituent.
 Spiralith is a unique absorbent which is efficient, and does not degrade volatile agents.
 It does not desiccate since its water content is chemically bound.
 Spiralith is a powder enclosed in a polymer sheet, making the absorbent recyclable, and also limiting the danger to eyes and skin posed by dust in traditional absorbents.
 Since it lacks a color indicator, it may only be used with capnography monitoring.

-Both Litholyme and Spiralith were found to be quite efficient in Aisys canisters (J Clin Monit Comput 2016;30:193 at doi 10.1007/s10877-015-9699-2).
+Both Litholyme and Spiralith were found to be quite efficient in Aisys canisters (see footnote 5).
 Lithium hydroxide is a mature technology with a long history of use in space and submarine environments (though somewhat new in anesthesia applications).

-Eliminating the activators entirely produces an absorbent which has similar physical characteristics (but perhaps less carbon dioxide absorption efficiency), as compared to soda lime: Amsorb (Armstrong Medical Ltd., Coleraine Northern Ireland).
+Eliminating the activators entirely produces an absorbent which has similar physical characteristics (but slightly less carbon dioxide absorption efficiency), as compared to soda lime: Amsorb (Armstrong Medical Ltd., Coleraine Northern Ireland) (see footnote 6).

 Dragersorb 800 granules in CLIC absorber on Apollo Drägersorb 800 granules in CLIC absorber on Apollo.
 Click on the thumbnail, or on the underlined text, to see the larger version.

 New "house brand" absorbents have been created to help deal with the problems of modern volatile anesthetic (desflurane, sevoflurane) breakdown.
-"House brand" absorbents made by GE and Dräger have less activator currently; especially less KOH.
-Dräger makes an absorbent with decreased amounts of NaOH, and no KOH (Drägersorb Free) which will not generate Compound A or carbon monoxide under any circumstances (low flows, or desiccated granules; see Anaesthesia 2004;59:584 at doi 10.1111/j.1365-2044.2004.03704.x.
+"House brand" absorbents made by GE and Dräger have less activator, especially less KOH.
+Dräger makes an absorbent with decreased amounts of NaOH, and no KOH (Drägersorb Free) which will not generate Compound A or carbon monoxide under any circumstances (low flows, or desiccated granules (see footnote 7).
 GE makes Medisorb, which also has decreased amounts of strong bases.

 For all: